Stephen A. Webb, M.S.Principal Lecturer, Government, History & Criminal Justice757.352.4609contact me

-“My pedagogical approach strives to engage students in the process of learning through varied methods of effective delivery, while integrating a Christian worldview and perspective.
-Criminal justice incorporates psychology, sociology, and other academic disciplines and as a practitioner in the criminal justice community, the 27 years of sworn law experience I possess provide real-world applications and insights to the theoretical principles found in criminal justice textbooks,” says Webb.
+“My pedagogical approach is to engage students in learning through varied teaching methods, while integrating a Christian worldview and perspective.
+The 27 years of sworn law experience I possess provide real-world applications and insights to the theoretical principles found in criminal justice textbooks,” says Webb.
+He is careful to incorporate psychology, sociology, and other academic disciplines to develop well-rounded students.

-His research interests include school resource officers, impact of media on law enforcement and women in policing.
-He enjoys sports, hunting, bike riding and gardening.
-He is married and has three children.
-As a family, they have participated together in numerous communities activities in Suffolk, Smithfield and Isle of Wight County.
+Webb’s research interests include school resource officers, impact of media on law enforcement, and women in policing.
+He enjoys sports, hunting, bike riding, and gardening.
+He enjoys participating with his wife and three children in community activities in Suffolk, Smithfield and Isle of Wight County.

 American Association of State Troopers (AAST), Virginia State Police Association (VSPA)